Raúl Leoni: Presidency

-Leoni took control of the presidency on 13 March 1964, succeeding Rómulo Betancourt; both were members of the Acción Democrática.
+Leoni took control of the presidency on 13 March 1964, succeeding Rómulo Betancourt; both were members of Acción Democrática (AD).

 One of the pillars of a political consolidation in Venezuela, the Pacto de Punto Fijo, was underestimated by Leoni, since in his opinion it reduced the "coherence and organization of the regime".
-Strictly, the pact mandated that the composition of the executive cabinet be limited to representatives of three of the more important political parties: Acción Democrática (AD), COPEI and Unión Republicana Democrática (URD).
+Strictly, the pact mandated that the composition of the executive cabinet be limited to representatives of three of the more important political parties: AD, COPEI and Unión Republicana Democrática (URD).
 Leoni initially formed a cabinet with a few members of his party and a good number of independents.
 Later, in November 1964, Leoni initiated conversations with leaders of the involved parties to rescue the spirit of the pact.
 A new cabinet was formed, but it lasted for only 16 months.

 During his government, Leoni carried out important structural projects in Venezuela, specifically the development of heavy industry in Guayana (hydroelectric, iron and steel), inauguration of the Bank of the Workers, and construction of road infrastructure (highways, freeways, and bridges – the most important of which crossed the Orinoco).
 Important changes to labor and social programs also occurred; unions gained force and the Social Security law was modified.
 Leoni made an attempt at reforming tax structure, but was restrained by a coalition of left and right that openly served the interests of oil companies.

 During Leoni's presidency the conflict with the leftist guerrilla movement Armed Forces for National Liberation (FALN) intensified.
 Leoni's government was unexceptional, but it was Leoni who had to liquidate the remnants of the communist insurrection for which he put the army in charge of the country with full powers to be as ruthless as needed.